amanchopra1905/HyperExecute-appium-python-pytest/README.md

 set LT_ACCESS_KEY=LT_ACCESS_KEY
 ```

-## Auto-Split Execution with Cucumber
+## Auto-Split Execution with Pytest

 Auto-split execution mechanism lets you run tests at predefined concurrency and distribute the tests over the available infrastructure.
 Concurrency can be achieved at different levels - file, module, test suite, test, scenario, etc.